ruijarimba/azure-pipelines-guidelines/guidelines/general/do-documentation.md

 # Validates and sets the KUBECONFIG variable for the Kubernetes context.
 #
 # Output variables:
-# - KUBECONFIG is set to the path of the kubeconfig file.
+# - $(setContext.KUBECONFIG) is set to the path of the kubeconfig file.

 parameters:
   # ...